awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 **Note**
  When you use the AWS Management Console, Aurora creates the IAM policy automatically\.
 In that case, you can skip this section\.

- The following policy adds the permissions required by Aurora MySQL to invoke AWS Amazon Comprehend on your behalf\.
+ The following policy adds the permissions required by Aurora MySQL to invoke Amazon Comprehend on your behalf\.

 ```
 {